PSZSPT: a joint Planck and SPT-SZ cluster catalog: Introduction

-A final avenue for extracting low signal-to-noise clusters is to combine different observations in the same frequency band. \cite{aghanim2019}, \cite{madha2020} and \cite{naess2020} followed this path and produced for the first time combined SZ maps from \Planck\ and ACT data, \Planck\ and ACTPol data, and \Planck\ and ACT, ACTPol, AdvACT data.
-These works showed for the first time the significant gain for cluster science when combining space and ground-based data in the ACT footprint. \cite{aghanim2019} also extracted clusters using a Match Multi-Filter but did not publish the associated catalogue.
+A final avenue for extracting low signal-to-noise clusters is to combine different observations in the same frequency band. \cite{aghanim2019}, \cite{madha2020}, and \cite{naess2020} followed this path and produced, for the first time, combined SZ maps from \Planck\ and ACT data, \Planck\ and ACTPol data, as well as \Planck\ and ACT, ACTPol, and AdvACT data.
+These works showed, for the first time, the significant gain for cluster science when combining space- and ground-based data in the ACT footprint. \cite{aghanim2019} also extracted clusters using a match multi-filter (MMF), but they did not publish the associated catalog.

 Here, we focus on the \Planck\ and SPT-SZ datasets.
-We propose a practical implementation of a blind Matched Multi-Filter extraction algorithm working on space- and ground-based data jointly, and we publish the associated catalogue: PSZSPT.
-Cross-matches of the PSZSPT detections and external catalogues are included.
-We did not use the \Planck\ \& SPT-SZ combined maps proposed by~\cite{chown2018} to produce the PSZSPT catalogue because they are not optimized for cluster extraction.
-We use instead the SPT maps provided in that publication and that we thoroughly test against quantities published with the official SPT-SZ catalogues; only then do we combine them with the public \Planck\ maps.
+We propose a practical implementation of a blind MMF extraction algorithm working on space- and ground-based data jointly, and we publish the associated catalog: PSZSPT.
+Cross-matches of the PSZSPT detections and external catalogs are included.
+We did not use the \Planck\ \& SPT-SZ combined maps proposed by~\cite{chown2018} to produce the PSZSPT catalog because they are not optimized for cluster extraction.
+We used the SPT maps instead, which are provided in that publication, and we thoroughly tested them against quantities published with the official SPT-SZ catalogs; only then did we combine them with the public \Planck\ maps.

 The study presented here is expected to be important for the forthcoming space- and ground-based experiments.
-The future CMB experiments will detect low mass clusters ($M_{500}\leqslant10^{14} M_\odot$) for which the SZ signal is expected to be of the same order as the other sources of emission from clusters, in particular radio and infrared emission of galaxies~\citep[e.g.][]{melin2018}.
+The future CMB experiments will detect low mass clusters ($M_{500}\leqslant10^{14} M_\odot$) for which the SZ signal is expected to be of the same order as the other sources of emission from clusters, in particular the radio and infrared emission of galaxies~\citep[e.g.,][]{melin2018}.
 Combining ground-based ($\nu<300 \, {\rm GHz}$) and space-based ($\nu>300 \, {\rm GHz}$) experiments would help disentangle the various sources of emission [e.g., Simons Observatory~\citep{simonsobservatory} \& \Planck\ or CMB-S4~\citep{cmbs4} \& {\em PICO}~\citep{hanany2019} or {\em Backlight}~\citep{basu2019,delabrouille2019}].